XYZReality/tech-tests/backend/README.md

 * Multi-tenancy
 * Scalability to allow us to grow from 1 to 1000 customers
 * Secure by design
+* APIs will evolve over time, how can we accomodate different clients using different API versions

 Make sure you highlight any architecturally relevant requirements.